synw/django-mqueue/README.md

 :pencil2: Note: for these no migration is needed for an existing model, just plug and play.

 `ObjectLevelMonitoredModel` : this one needs a migration as it adds a `monitoring_level` field to the model.
-Any instance can be set to a monitoring level via the value of this field: `0` is no monitoring, `1` records create and delete, `2` records also saves.
+Any instance can be set to a monitoring level via the value of this field: `0` is no monitoring (default), `1` records create and delete, `2` records also saves.

 ### Settings